SRGSSR/srgmediaplayer-apple/README.md

 github "SRGSSR/SRGMediaPlayer-iOS"
 ```

 Then run `carthage update` to update the dependencies.
-You will need to manually add the `.framework` generated in the `Carthage/Build/iOS` folder to your projet.
-Refer to the [official documentation](https://github.com/Carthage/Carthage) for more information.
+You will need to manually add the following `.framework`s generated in the `Carthage/Build/iOS` folder to your projet:

+* `SRGMediaPlayer.framework`
+* `libextobjc.framework`

+For more information about Carthage and its use, refer to the [official documentation](https://github.com/Carthage/Carthage).

 ## Demo project